TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

 .. todo: Either remove the class attribute here or add it above.
 There are people (like me) that
          are confused by code examples where things are not 100% correct.
 Same for the title attribute.
          franzholz: I do not understand this comment.
-Can we remove this?
+I consider the class as useful for some cases.
+Can we remove the comment?

 The tag ``<f:link.action>`` creates a link to a special controller action
 combination: ``tx_blogexample_pi1[controller]=Post`` and
 ``tx_blogexample_pi1[action]=new``.
 The current blog is given as an argument with ``tx_blogexample_pi1[blog]=12``.
 Because the blog cannot be sent as an object, it must be translated into a unique identifier - the *UID*.
 In our case, this is the UID 12.
-Extbase creates the request out of these three parameters and redirects to the according ``PostController``.
+Extbase creates the request out of these three parameters and redirections to the according ``PostController``.
 The translation of the UID back to the corresponding ``blog`` object is done automatically by Extbase.